kristiker/CS2-Early-Bootleg-Tools/README.md

 ShaderRenamer allows you to author Counter-Strike compatible materials in HL: Alyx.
 Simply run it once from within the Half-Life Alyx folder to generate the necessary shaders.
 The materials compiled using the new Csgo Complex "alias" are forward compatible with Counter-Strike 2.

 ### MapPacker
 MapPacker will bundle required materials and textures with the map so it can be moved to Counter-Strike 2 as one package.
 Place this tool somewhere outside the game folder so it doesn't interfere with the original map files.
+Always drag the map vpk from the original location.

 ### gameinfo.gi
 Contains the necessary edits to trick CS2 into thinking the lightmaps are of the latest version.
 Backup your game/hlvr/gameinfo.gi and replace it with this one.

+### ShaderFilePatcher
+ShaderFilePatcher makes all CS2 shaders load in Dota 2 Tools.
+It does so by changing the files to version 66 and changing BC7 compression hints to DXT5.
+This gets rid of bc7e.dll error.
+Materials compile but do not render in Dota.
+Compiled materials should work fine in CS2.

 #### Workflow